wiredhikari/wiredhikari/README.md

 ### Greetings!
 I'm Atharva (aka wiredhikari), a student based in IIT Kgp, India.
 I do open source in my free time(entire day).
 I am currently exploring Blockchain and playing with Rust.

+#### Currently:
-Currently, I am doing remote jobs and kinda liking them.
+I am doing remote jobs and kinda liking them.
 Am not looking for work this summer but you can contact me on atharvaamritkar@protonmail.com.

-Recent Projects:
+#### Recent Projects:

 Adding RISC-V support for [Gentoo Prefix](github.com/gentoo/prefix)